How much does microdosing affect your personality?

 When people are asked about the effects of microdosing, they indicate that they mainly notice an improvement in their mood and well-being.
 They are more creative and feel better about themselves.
 They feel more connected to life, are more open-minded and their spiritual awareness is greater.
 You could see this as changes in their personality.

-Microdosing is therefore suitable for anyone who can use some improvement in their life.
+Microdosing is therefore suitable for anyone who could use some improvement in their life.
 Because most of the time it’s not because of the circumstances, but how you deal with the events in your life.
 If you suffer from gloomy moods, feel stressed or unhappy, microdosing can transform your outlook on life.

 Studies on microdosing and the personality